djmcgill/myconos/README.md

 # MA Myconos

-Mod nation for dominions 5, originally created for 3 by GFSn.
+Mod nation for dominions 5, originally created for 3 by GFSn: http://dominionsmods.com/index.php?showtopic=479

 ## TODO
 - Some communion slaves should batstartsum 3 spores